apache/cordova-docs/docs/en/edge/guide/platforms/ios/upgrading.md

 11. Locate the `CordovaLib` directory that was installed in your hard-drive under your home folder's `Documents` subdirectory.

-12. Locate the `CordovaLib.xcodeproj` file in the `CordovaLib` directory, then drag and drop the file into your project - it should appear as a sub-project.
+12. Locate the `CordovaLib.xcodeproj` file in the `CordovaLib` directory, then drag and drop the file into your project.
+It should appear as a sub-project.

 13. Build your project, you should get some errors relating to `#import` directives.